A. CPD is usually closely related to revalidation of the practitioner’s right to remain registered and legally engaged

 Q. I am already a practising psychodynamic counsellor – will I be able to start with Training Patients at the beginning of Year 2?

 A. The simple answer is no, CBT is not a significant part of our courses.
 Many people, including us, have serious misgivings about IAPT approach to therapy but we do understand that at present the NHS gives it priority.
 During the clinical training you will be introduced to a range of clinical presentations and alternative psychoanalytic approaches so that we are equipping you to work in a wide range of settings.
 If you are looking for a training in CBT you are strongly advised to look elsewhere.

-A. The approval of training supervisors lies with the Joint Training Committee and the committee looks much wider than just the membership of Arbours and AGIP.
+A. The approval of training supervisors lies with the Training Committee and the committee looks much wider than just the membership of AGIP.
 It has a set of criteria which are applied equally to all potential training supervisors so that if you live outside London (or indeed inside London), if your chosen supervisor meets the criteria, then it will be fine.
-There are, incidentally, many AGIP and Arbours members living and working outside London.
+There are, incidentally, many AGIP members living and working outside London.